January 2nd to January 31st of 2021

 Saturday & Sunday

 Qualifies for 5.0 Continuing Education Units (CEUs) from the Registry of Interpreters for the Deaf (RID) in Professional Studies.
-Students can opt to attend 10 hours of optional out-of-class training sessions to receive a 60-hour certificate and 6.0 RID CEUs at no additional cost.

 All proceeds are used for charitable purposes.